-The association must have at least five members.

-5.1.
-Categories of members
+- 5.1 The Party must have at least five members. - 5.1.1 Categories of members

-- 5.1.1 The members of the association consist of:
+The members of the Party consist of:

 - a) Parliamentary members;

-- b) Voting members;
+- b) Voting members (unlimited number);

-- c) Supporting members; and
+- c) Supporting members (or 'supporters' [unlimited number]); and

-- d) any other classes or categories of membership resolved by the management committee.
+- d) any other classes or categories of membership resolved by the Management Committee.

-5.2.
-Admission of members
+- 5.1.2 Admission of members

-- 5.2.1 A candidate for membership must be a natural person, and must apply to the Secretary in writing.
-The application must: - a) be in a form approved by the management committee; - b) contain full particulars of the name and contact details of the applicant; - c) identify the category of membership for which the applicant is applying; and - d) contain any other information prescribed by regulation for an application for membership in that category. - 5.2.2 Subject to any regulation approved by the management committee, a person is not eligible to remain a member if the person is a member of another registered political party. - 5.2.3 Membership begins on the later to occur of: - a) acceptance by the management committee of the application for membership; or - b) payment of any fees payable by the new member.
+A candidate for membership must be a natural person, resident in Australia, and must apply to the Secretary in writing.

+The application must:

+- a) be in a form approved by the Management Committee (including paper and website form); - b) contain full particulars of the name and contact details of the applicant; - c) identify the category of membership for which the applicant is applying; and - d) contain any other information prescribed by the Rules for an application for membership in that category. - 5.1.3 Subject to any rule approved by the Management Committee, a person is not eligible to become or remain a member if: - a) the person is a member of another registered political party; - b) the person has been convicted of a disqualifying electoral offence within 10 years before the person applies to become a member.

-5.2.4 The management committee may accept or reject an application for membership at its sole and absolute discretion.
-The officers are not required, nor can they be compelled to provide, any reason for rejecting an application for membership.
-If the management committee rejects an application, it must return any subscription fee paid (if any) and write to the applicant to tell them their application has been rejected.
+- 5.1.4 Membership begins on the later to occur of: - a) acceptance by the Management Committee of the application for membership, or; - b) payment of any fees payable by the new member. - 5.1.5 The Management Committee may accept or reject an application for membership at its sole and absolute discretion.
+Officers are not required, nor can they be compelled to provide, any reason for rejecting an application for membership.
+If the Management Committee rejects an application, it must return any subscription fee paid (if any) and write to the applicant to tell them their application has been rejected. - 5.1.6 Upon joining LCSA Party, members also become supporter members of the federal Legalise Cannabis Australia Party (LCA) unless otherwise directed by the member.

-5.3.
-Voting members
+5.2 Voting members

-- 5.3.1 Each Parliamentary member is a voting member. - 5.3.2 A natural person may apply to the management committee for admission to membership as a voting member. - 5.3.3 A voting member has the right to receive notice of general meetings, submit items of business for consideration, attend and be heard, and vote at general meetings.
-A voting member has the right to have access to the minutes of general meetings, and to inspect the register of members. - 5.3.4 Each voting member is taken, by virtue of that membership, to have agreed: - a) that they will observe and comply with this constitution and the regulations; - b) that they will conscientiously attend general meetings; - c) to pay the subscriptions, fees and levies (if any) set out in the regulations as payable by voting members within the period stated in the regulation.
+- 5.2.1 Each Parliamentary member is a voting member. - 5.2.2 A natural person may apply to the Management Committee for admission to membership as a voting member after a year as a supporting member. - 5.2.3 A voting member has the right to receive notice of general meetings, submit items of business for consideration, attend and be heard and vote at general meetings.
+A voting member has the right to have access to the Minutes of general meetings (but not Management Committee minutes), and to inspect the Register of members. - 5.2.4 Each voting member is taken, by virtue of that membership, to have agreed: - a) that they will observe and comply with this Constitution and the Rules; - b) that they will conscientiously attend general meetings; - c) to pay the subscriptions, fees and levies (if any) set out in the Rules as payable by voting members within the period stated in the Rules.

-5.4.
-Supporting members
+5.3 Supporting members